 Install the shaft coupling onto the axle against the foam roller/ball.
 If using the latter, slightly bend the plate to fit the curvature of the ball.
 Place screws into the lateral holes to fix the roller/ball on the axle.

-Drill and tap a 3/8-32 thread at the center of a cage plate and install the rotation sensor.
-Attach both the rotation sensor and the motor to the end of the axle using a flexible shaft coupling.
+Drill and tap a 3/8-32 thread at the center of a cage plate and install the rotary encoder.
+Attach both the rotary encoder and the motor to the end of the axle using a flexible shaft coupling.
 Drill a screw hole into the base of the right-angle motor bracket to allow attachment of the motor onto the post holder.

-Install the assembled treadmill on an aluminum bread board using posts for the motor and rotation sensor (Figure 2).
-Connect the motor inputs to the speed controller, and the rotation sensor output to an analog input of the computer data acquisition (DAQ) board.
+Install the assembled treadmill on an aluminum bread board using posts for the motor and rotary encoder (Figure 2).
+Connect the motor inputs to the speed controller, and the rotary encoder output to an analog input of the computer data acquisition (DAQ) board.

-NOTE: The rotation angular speed is encoded by the rotation sensor as voltage and is digitized using custom software called AnimalTracker written in MATLAB.
+NOTE: The rotation angular speed is encoded by the rotary encoder as voltage and is digitized using custom software called AnimalTracker written in MATLAB.

-Install the headplate-compatible holder to an adjustable mounting post bracket.
-Install a solid post on the bread plate in front of the treadmill and install the assembled headplate holder with the post bracket on the post (Figure 2).
+Install the headplate-compatible holder to a right-angle bracket.
+Install a solid post on the bread plate in front of the treadmill and install the assembled headplate holder with the right-angle bracket on the post (Figure 2).
 Ensure that the headplate holder bars are aligned with the axle such that the mouse can adopt an adequate and comfortable walking position on the treadmill (Figure 2C).

 Expression of tAKARα sensor in the mouse cortex